adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 For example: `*://example.com` (amongst other entities) points at network facing processes hosted under any IP that `example.com` resolves to, on any port, using any protocol.

 To resolve an EI, it is first interpreted as an implicit or explicit set of addresses.
-If `address` is an IPv6 or IPv4 address, the set contains this address only.
+If `address` is an IP address, the set contains this address only.
-If it is an IPv6 or IPv4 address prefix, it contains all addresses matching that prefix.
+If it is an IP address prefix, it contains all addresses matching that prefix.
-If it is a domain name, it contains any IPv4 or IPv6 address this domain name can be resolved to.
+If it is a domain name, it contains any IP address this domain name can be resolved to.
-If it is a domain name starting with the wildcard prefix `"*"`, it contains any IPv4 or IPv6 address this domain name or any of its subdomains can be resolved to.
+If it is a domain name starting with the wildcard prefix `"*"`, it contains any IP address this domain name or any of its subdomains can be resolved to.

 Any process reachable under any of the addresses pointed towards by `address` running the scheme `scheme` (or any scheme if `scheme` is `"*"`) on the port specified (or any port, if unspecified) is pointed by the respective EI.